Who we are

 FORATOM is represented at a number of key nuclear-related forums including the European Nuclear Energy Forum (ENEF), European Nuclear Safety Regulators’ Group (ENSREG), Sustainable Nuclear Energy Technology Platform (SNETP), European Nuclear Society (ENS), European Human Resources Observatory for Nuclear (EHRON), Implementing Geological Disposal of Radioactive Waste Technology Platform (IGDTP), MEP Forum for the Future of Nuclear Energy, International Atomic Energy Agency (IAEA), OECD/Nuclear Energy Agency (NEA).

-The membership of Foratom is made up of 15 national nuclear associations – active across Europe – and the companies that they represent, and two utilities, Poland’s PGE and the Czech Republic’s CEZ.
-Nearly 800 firms are represented, from Europe’s (and the world’s) largest nuclear utilities and nuclear fuel cycle companies, to other undertakings engaged in the transport of nuclear materials and the management of radioactive waste:
+The membership of FORATOM is made up of 15 national nuclear associations – active across Europe – and the companies that they represent, and 6 Corporate Members.
+Nearly 3,000 firms are represented, from Europe’s (and the world’s) largest nuclear utilities and nuclear fuel cycle companies, to other undertakings engaged in the transport of nuclear materials and the management of radioactive waste:

 - Europe’s (and the world’s) largest nuclear utilities